V.F. (NYSE:VFC) PT Lowered to $12.00

 V.F.
-(NYSE:VFC – Free Report) had its price target trimmed by Barclays from $16.00 to $12.00 in a research report sent to investors on Friday, Benzinga reports.
-The firm currently has an equal weight rating on the textile maker’s stock.
+(NYSE:VFC – Free Report) had its target price trimmed by UBS Group from $14.00 to $12.00 in a research report released on Tuesday morning, Benzinga reports.
+The firm currently has a neutral rating on the textile maker’s stock.

-Several other analysts have also commented on the company.
-JPMorgan Chase & Co. decreased their price objective on V.F. from $16.00 to $12.00 and set a neutral rating for the company in a report on Monday, April 8th.
-Wells Fargo & Company decreased their price objective on V.F. from $14.00 to $11.00 and set an equal weight rating for the company in a report on Thursday.
-Stifel Nicolaus cut their target price on V.F. from $22.00 to $19.00 and set a buy rating on the stock in a research report on Thursday.
-BMO Capital Markets cut their target price on V.F. from $18.00 to $13.00 and set a market perform rating on the stock in a research report on Thursday.
-Finally, Williams Trading reissued a sell rating on shares of V.F. in a research report on Thursday, January 25th.
-Two investment analysts have rated the stock with a sell rating, fourteen have issued a hold rating and one has given a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has an average rating of Hold and a consensus price target of $13.44.
+VFC has been the subject of a number of other research reports.
+TD Cowen lowered their target price on shares of V.F. from $14.00 to $9.00 and set a hold rating for the company in a research note on Thursday, May 23rd.
+Wells Fargo & Company dropped their price target on V.F. from $14.00 to $11.00 and set an equal weight rating on the stock in a research report on Thursday, May 23rd.
+Robert W. Baird dropped their target price on V.F. from $16.00 to $13.00 and set a neutral rating on the stock in a research report on Thursday, May 23rd.
+BMO Capital Markets dropped their target price on shares of V.F. from $18.00 to $13.00 and set a market perform rating for the company in a report on Thursday, May 23rd.
+Finally, StockNews.com downgraded shares of V.F. from a hold rating to a sell rating in a report on Monday.
+Three equities research analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and one has issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has an average rating of Hold and an average price target of $13.06.

 V.F.
-(NYSE:VFC – Get Free Report) last issued its quarterly earnings data on Wednesday, May 22nd.
+(NYSE:VFC – Get Free Report) last issued its quarterly earnings results on Wednesday, May 22nd.
 The textile maker reported ($0.32) EPS for the quarter, missing the consensus estimate of $0.02 by ($0.34).
 V.F. had a negative net margin of 9.27% and a positive return on equity of 13.14%.
-The business had revenue of $2.37 billion for the quarter, compared to analysts’ expectations of $2.42 billion.
-During the same quarter in the prior year, the company posted $0.17 EPS.
-The business’s revenue for the quarter was down 13.4% on a year-over-year basis.
-Equities research analysts predict that V.F. will post 0.96 earnings per share for the current fiscal year.
+The business had revenue of $2.37 billion during the quarter, compared to analysts’ expectations of $2.42 billion.
+During the same period in the prior year, the business earned $0.17 EPS.
+The business’s quarterly revenue was down 13.4% on a year-over-year basis.
+Analysts predict that V.F. will post 0.89 EPS for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, June 20th.
-Shareholders of record on Monday, June 10th will be given a dividend of $0.09 per share.
-This represents a $0.36 annualized dividend and a yield of 2.92%.
-The ex-dividend date is Monday, June 10th.
-V.F.’s dividend payout ratio is currently -14.40%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, June 20th.
+Shareholders of record on Monday, June 10th will be paid a dividend of $0.09 per share.
+This represents a $0.36 dividend on an annualized basis and a yield of 2.92%.
+The ex-dividend date of this dividend is Monday, June 10th.
+V.F.’s dividend payout ratio is -14.40%.

 Institutional Investors Weigh In On V.F.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Vanguard Group Inc. grew its position in shares of V.F. by 1.2% during the 3rd quarter.
-Vanguard Group Inc. now owns 41,239,841 shares of the textile maker’s stock valued at $728,708,000 after acquiring an additional 475,239 shares during the period.
-Northern Trust Corp grew its position in shares of V.F. by 1.1% during the 3rd quarter.
-Northern Trust Corp now owns 23,758,761 shares of the textile maker’s stock valued at $419,817,000 after acquiring an additional 257,992 shares during the period.
-M&G Plc acquired a new stake in shares of V.F. during the 1st quarter valued at about $200,768,000.
-M&G Investment Management Ltd. grew its position in shares of V.F. by 19.4% during the 4th quarter.
-M&G Investment Management Ltd. now owns 12,413,169 shares of the textile maker’s stock valued at $235,850,000 after acquiring an additional 2,016,470 shares during the period.
-Finally, Wells Fargo & Company MN grew its position in shares of V.F. by 12.4% during the 4th quarter.
-Wells Fargo & Company MN now owns 4,281,957 shares of the textile maker’s stock valued at $80,501,000 after acquiring an additional 473,952 shares during the period.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Ieq Capital LLC acquired a new stake in shares of V.F. during the third quarter worth about $233,000.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. grew its holdings in shares of V.F. by 13.7% during the third quarter.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. now owns 384,476 shares of the textile maker’s stock worth $6,794,000 after buying an additional 46,271 shares in the last quarter.
+Savant Capital LLC lifted its stake in V.F. by 1.6% in the 3rd quarter.
+Savant Capital LLC now owns 54,783 shares of the textile maker’s stock valued at $968,000 after acquiring an additional 859 shares in the last quarter.
+South Dakota Investment Council boosted its position in V.F. by 12.1% during the 3rd quarter.
+South Dakota Investment Council now owns 408,171 shares of the textile maker’s stock worth $7,212,000 after acquiring an additional 44,063 shares during the last quarter.
+Finally, Metis Global Partners LLC grew its stake in shares of V.F. by 15.4% during the 3rd quarter.
+Metis Global Partners LLC now owns 14,180 shares of the textile maker’s stock worth $251,000 after acquiring an additional 1,893 shares in the last quarter.
 86.84% of the stock is owned by institutional investors and hedge funds.

 V.F.
 Corporation, together with its subsidiaries, engages in the design, procurement, marketing, and distribution of branded lifestyle apparel, footwear, and accessories for men, women, and children in the Americas, Europe, and the Asia-Pacific.
 It operates through three segments: Outdoor, Active, and Work.